civican/legisinfo/44-1/bills/C-69/bill_text.md

 Paragraph 207.64(a) of the French version of the Act is replaced by the following:

-le fait que l'impôt fasse suite à une erreur **raisonnable**;
+le fait que l'impôt fasse suite à une erreur raisonnable;

 ### Section 68

   **(1)** Subsection 220(2.2) of the Act is replaced by the following:

-    **(2.2)** Subsection (2.1) does not apply in respect of a prescribed form, receipt or document, or prescribed information, that is filed with the Minister on or after the day specified, in respect of the form, receipt, document or information, in subsection 37(11), paragraph (m) of the definition investment tax credit in subsection 127(9) **or subsection 127.48(4)**.
+    **(2.2)** Subsection (2.1) does not apply in respect of a prescribed form, receipt or document, or prescribed information, that is filed with the Minister on or after the day specified, in respect of the form, receipt, document or information, in subsection 37(11), paragraph (m) of the definition investment tax credit in subsection 127(9) or subsection 127.48(4).

   **(2)** Subsection 220(2.2) of the Act, as enacted by subsection (1), is replaced by the following:

-    **(2.2)** Subsection (2.1) does not apply in respect of a prescribed form, receipt or document, or prescribed information, that is filed with the Minister on or after the day specified, in respect of the form, receipt, document or information, in subsection 37(11), paragraph (m) of the definition investment tax credit in subsection 127(9) or subsection 127.48(4) **or 127.49(3)**.
+    **(2.2)** Subsection (2.1) does not apply in respect of a prescribed form, receipt or document, or prescribed information, that is filed with the Minister on or after the day specified, in respect of the form, receipt, document or information, in subsection 37(11), paragraph (m) of the definition investment tax credit in subsection 127(9) or subsection 127.48(4) or 127.49(3).

   **(3)** Subsection (1) is deemed to have come into force immediately after the expiration of March 27, 2023.